kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### Getting and Setting Permissions

-The PRC make it possible to work with ACLs (Access Control Lists).
-You can list given permissions on a collection or on a data object.
-Also, adding a new ACL and modifying an existing one on a collection/data object in iRODS via the PRC is possible.
+Via `session.permissions` and the `iRODSAccess` class, the PRC makes it possible to work with ACLs (Access Control Lists).
+You can list given permissions on a collection or on a data object as well as adding, modifying and removing ACLs.

 Let's now create a new collection: